orientechnologies/orientdb-docs/Security-Config.md

 ---
 search:
-   keywords: ['security', 'configuration']
+   keywords: ['security', 'configuration', 'authentication', 'kerberos', 'password','key', 'symmetric']
 ---

 # OrientDB Security Configuration
 The new OrientDB security system uses a JSON configuration file that's located by default in the *config* directory.
 The default name of the file is *security.json*, but it can be overridden by setting the "server.security.file" property in *orientdb-server-config.xml* or by setting the global server property, "server.security.file".

-The security.json configuration file may contain up to eight global properties: "enabled", "debug", "server", "authentication", "passwordValidator", "ldapImporter" and "auditing".
+The security.json configuration file may contain up to eight global properties: "enabled", "debug", "server", "authentication", "passwordValidator", "ldapImporter", and "auditing".

 Here's a description of each top-level property in the security.json file.